Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/dinoland/rules/_index.md

 When the Asteroid Deck runs out, the asteroid crashes into your map.

 * It hits the location where both its crosshairs meet.
-* That square and all neighboring squares (a 3x3 radius around it) are "destroyed".
+* That square and all 8 neighboring squares (horizontal, vertical and diagonal) are "destroyed".
 * If a square is destroyed, its entire **Area** (see [scoring](#scoring)) must be ignored when scoring.

 @TODO: IMAGE EXAMPLE